Anywhere! Anyone! Anytime!

 It was in danger by a construction project of natural gas station in 1992.
 In response, environmental conservation movement had happened mainly by group of local residents.
 We NACS-J also joined the conservation movement.
 Whence, the project was halted in 2002 and almost all parts of the site became public land of Tsuruga city.

 After that, we NACS-J had been cooperating with the local residents and doing activities such as monitoring survey, trying to designate the area under the Ramsar Convention, and doing a workshop for making conservation plan.
 As a result of efforts, the area designated as internationally protected wetland under the Ramsar Convention in July 2012.
-However, transport construction agency announced newly approved railroad construction plan, in which Hokuriku bullet train supposed to pass through designated area just after the designation, August, 2012.
+However, Japan Railway Construction, Transport and Technology Agency(JRTT) announced newly approved railroad construction plan, in which Hokuriku bullet train supposed to pass through designated area just after the designation, August, 2012.

 To protect Nakaikemi shicchi over the future, we have been working for making a conservation plan and negotiating with relevant stakeholder such as Ministry of Environment and Ministry of Land, Infrastructure, Transport and Tourism to stop the construction plan.